1st Arizona Territorial Legislature: Legislative session

 Session was opened by Territorial Secretary Richard C. McCormick on September 26, 1864.
 All the members of the legislature had not arrived on that date, so the legislature sent out for beverages and tobacco and adjourned to wait for the remaining members to arrive.
-The session resumed on September 29 will all members present.
-The territory's Attorney General, Coles Bashford, was selected president of the Council while Tucson attorney W. Claude Jones was selected speaker of the House.
+The session resumed on September 29 with all members present.
+The territory's Attorney General, Coles Bashford, was selected president of the council while Tucson attorney W. Claude Jones was selected speaker of the House.
 Two members of the legislature left during the session with Council member José M. Redondo resigning on October 10 on the grounds he was ineligible to hold the office and Representative Henry D. Jackson dying on October 16.

 The session met in a recently constructed two-room log cabin.
 The building was simply furnished with tables and chairs made from roughly hewn boards.
 The chinking had not been completed, allowing the cold autumn air into the building, and an early winter storm forced the assembly to take shelter in the Governor's house.
 The assembly members themselves primarily wore frontier dress and many bore weapons used for protection from Indian attack during their journey to and from Prescott.